GabrielFrigo4/SDL-Sharp/README.md

 However Surface, Chunck and others are not pointers, so the functions return a Surface* (example)

 to be able to use pointers in C#, you have to enable Unsafe Code and use these pointers (void*) inside an unsafe { //Pointers here// }

+// [OpenGL Legacy]

+To use openGL legacy it is necessary to use the functions of GLCore